This article will teach you how to start a juice bar business the right way.

 Step 2: Secure Funding

 Since a health juice bar will require a physical location to serve your customers, you’ll probably need to secure funding to rent a store for at least a year.
 To get funding from a bank or angel investor it’s a good idea to lay out a detailed business plan, showing an exact breakdown of costs and potential income.
+If you are interested in securing funding for your business, you may want to do a bit of research into your niche and make a business and financial plan.
+This could help you to explore your funding options, and see what kind of loans are available to you, for example, you might be interested in a merchant funding loan from somewhere like L3 funding.

 Securing the funding to give your juice bar a fighting chance is an essential step.
 While the equipment and stock won’t cost much (a few blenders, a juicer, an ice box and a stock of fresh fruit and veg), you’ll need to cover rent, property taxes and utilities, and so you’re paying less than you need to you will want to look into Business Electricity offers.
 The cost of utilities is one of the biggest forms of expenditure for most businesses, but if you’re using equipment that runs off electricity, such as juicers and blenders, it’s going to be even more significant.
 For this reason, it’s important to look into using a utility bill management system so that you can keep track of it.
 If you’re in an area with a lot of offices or workers, you may want to consider a vehicle for delivery or an app or website to, for ordering, to expand your reach.